lidiettes/sc-challenge/README.md

   ```
   npm install
   ```
-4.Compile the project: After installing the dependencies, ONLY if you are in the TypesCript version remember that you have to do the following command:
+4. Compile the project: After installing the dependencies, ONLY if you are in the TypesCript version remember that you have to do the following command:
 ```
   npm run build
 ```